 While all PCPs are licensed to prescribe antidepressants, most psychologists and counselors are not.

-Most patients will see the most beneficial results when their depression treatment consists of both medication and psychotherapy.
-If your doctor is using only one type of treatment, and you feel that your condition isn’t being treated thoroughly, ask about adding a second component, which may increase your chances of success and recovery.
+If your doctor is using only one type of treatment and you feel that your condition isn’t being treated thoroughly, ask about adding a second component, which may increase your chances of success and recovery.

-More than 90 percent of people who commit suicide are depressed or have another serious mental health disorder.
-If you have thought about suicide, or a loved one has expressed thoughts of taking their life, get help right away.
-Contact a healthcare professional, or seek help from a mental health provider.
+If you’ve thought about suicide, or a loved one has expressed thoughts of taking their life, get help right away.
+Contact a healthcare professional or seek help from a mental health provider.